logto-io/rfcs/draft/0001-organization.md

 - `grant_type` (REQUIRED): The grant type.
 The value MUST be `urn:logto:grant-type:organization_token`.
 - `refresh_token` (REQUIRED): The refresh token issued to the client.
 The refresh token is the same as defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it MUST have the `organization` scope.
 - `organization_id` (REQUIRED): The unique identifier of the organization.
-- `scope` (OPTIONAL): The scopes that the client is requesting.
+- `scope` (REQUIRED): The scopes that the client is requesting.
 The value MUST be a space-delimited list of strings.
+If a scope has not been granted to the user, or it is not a valid scope in the organization template, the authorization server SHOULD ignore it.
-If omitted, the authorization server SHOULD issue an access token with the scopes granted by the user.
+  - If the `scope` parameter is not provided, the authorization server MUST return an error response with the `invalid_request` error code.

 #### 6.1.2 Successful token response